roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Tanya ****** byJust_Plain_Bob© "If you lied and any of those photos show up three things will happen.
+"If you lied and any of those photos show up three things will happen.
 One, the gangbang will be out in the open and I will see to it that the pictures I now have will get to your boss thereby exposing what you, his son and his nephew did to Tanya.
 He may not be too pleased to have his son and nephew called rapists.
 He might even fire you and see to it that you get a reference that will ensure you never get a good job again.

  "That ties in with the second thing.
 There is no statute of limitations on rape and Tanya will press the matter.
 True, it will be her word against yours, but her word will be backed up by the recording we have and you will be drug out into the publics eye.
 And don't think for one minute that she won't do it.
 Once you have put her photos out there for all to see she has nothing to lose in coming after you.